Age of Information in Ultra-Dense IoT Systems: Performance and Mean-Field Game Analysis

 Moreover, as $N$ goes to infinity, the stationary distribution $\bs{\pi}$, the AoI cost $g(w,\bs{\pi})$, and the energy cost $\bar{C}(w,\bs{\pi})$ converge, respectively, to $\bs{x}^*$, $g(w,\bs{x}^*)$, and $\bar{C}(w,\bs{x}^*)$, with the following rates of convergence:

 where the expectation is taken over the stationary distribution $\bs{\pi}$. \end{theorem} \begin{IEEEproof} See Appendix~\ref{app:mean-field}. \end{IEEEproof}

+From Theorem~\ref{theorem:mean-field}, by the L'H\^{o}pital's rule and after some calculations, we can see that if $w\to 0$, then $x_I^*\to 0$, $x_W^*\to 0$, and $x_S^*\to 0$; and if $w\to \infty$, then $x_I^*\to \frac{\mu}{\lambda+\mu}$, $x_W^*\to 0$, and $x_S^*\to \frac{\lambda}{\lambda+\mu}$.
 According to Theorem~\ref{theorem:mean-field}, we can now approximate $\bs{\pi}$ with the equilibrium point $\bs{x}^*$ at the mean-field limit to solve the problem in \eqref{eqn:problem_original}.
-Particularly, for a given $\bs{x}^*$, each device seeks to find the optimal waiting rate $w$ by solving the problem in the mean-field limit:
+Later, in the simulations, we shall show that the approximation is very accurate, even for a small value of $N$.
+For a given $\bs{x}^*$, each device seeks to find the optimal waiting rate $w$ by solving the problem in the mean-field limit: